mjosc/portfolio/README.md

 ### PetHotel
 A multi-threaded simulation of a pet hotel where each thread represents either a bird, a cat, or a dog.
 This project received 1st place in a competition for the fastest (and correct) solution.

+### WebChat
+A simple messenger front- and back-end implementing web sockets.
+This was an introductory project to Java, JavaScript and web development in general.